KouseiMusic/Kawn/README.md

 - **CYGNUS**: Mosaic imaging.
 Wide spatial distribution of grains for shifting textures.
 - **ORION**: Atmospheric synthesis.
 Hazy, overlapping grain clouds designed for drones and pads.
 - **SCORPIUS**: Experimental "Strumming."
 Sharp transients and aggressive grain positioning.

 ---

+_This software is not affiliated with Hologram Electronics._

+---